au5ton/website/README.md

 macphage.github.io
 ===============

-All the source code and resources behind the [ruthlessphysics.com](http://ruthlessphysics.com/) website.
+All the source code and resources behind my website, hosted under GitHub pages.

 ##Utilizations

 - See the [attributions page](http://macphage.github.io/site/credit.html) for a full list of the site's utilizations

-##Contribution
+##Pull Requests

-If you'd like to contribute, feel free to fork this project and make a pull request. :)
+I find your contribution very kind and I will definitely have a look!